 - Serves 4

-- 1. Place the potatoes in a medium saucepan and add enough cold water to cover by 1 inch.
+Place the potatoes in a medium saucepan and add enough cold water to cover by 1 inch.
 Add 1 teaspoon salt and bring to a boil over high heat.
 Reduce the heat to a simmer and cook until the potatoes are easily pierced with a knife, about 20 minutes.
-Drain the potatoes.

-- 2. As soon as the potatoes are cool enough to handle, peel them.
+Slip the peels off the potatoes with your fingertips or, if that’s challenging, peel them.
 Push the potatoes through a ricer or food mill and put them back in the saucepan or mash them with a masher in the pan.
-(If you don’t have a ricer or food mill, you can press the potatoes through a slotted spatula.)

-- 3. Heat the milk in a small saucepan or in the microwave.
+Heat the milk in a small saucepan or in the microwave.
 Add the butter, 3/4 teaspoon salt (or to taste), and the pepper, then add as much warm milk mixture to the potatoes as needed to create the desired consistency, stirring until well combined.
 Serve immediately.
+Originally published November 13, 2013.